coreyjadams/harvard_production/python/database/schema.md

  3. The dataset consumption table is updated to mark the parentage of input and output projects
  4. A new table, `[input_project_name`]\_consumption is created, which manages the delivery of files to the new project from the old project(s).

 The consumption table is created for a particular project, and the first step is to populate the table with all possible input files.
 This step defines the table columns to be:
+ - index (primary key)
- - input file primary key
+ - input file primary key (foreign key)
- - input file's project primary key
+ - input file's project primary key (foreign key)
- - input file location
  - flag marking consumption status of this file (0 = not consumed, 1 = yielded for consumption, 2 = confirmed consumption)
- - output file's primary key
+ - output file's primary key (foreign key)

+The input file location is notably missing here.
+Since the location is already stored above and is a long 500 character field, it's not duplicated.
+The output file's project's primary key is not included since that relationship is one-to-one.

 If the file consumption pattern is many-to-one, each input file will have a row in this table.